 There are several private companies providing service as well as the government owned Oman National Transport Company.
 The clock tower in Dubai is where all the buses depart from.
 Expect 5 OMR for a one-way journey.

 While the route between Dubai and Muscat is generally safe, bus travel is more dangerous compared to flying.
 In May 2017, there was two high profile deadly bus crashes on the stretch of highway between Muscat and Salalah.
+Also in 2019, a very deadly crash in Dubai, where an Omani driver of a government Mwasalat bus was sentenced for the wrongful death of 17 passengers.
 Be safe!